Service Quality Management: How to Measure and Manage It

 Software quality measurement and assurance involves processes that check if the developed software meets the standardized specifications and works accurately.
 SQA (Software Quality Assurance) is an integral part of the complete software development life cycle and regularly measures the different attributes of the software before it’s released.
 This way the businesses ensure that high-quality software services are delivered to the customer on-time.
 Quality control is achieved through software testing, verification and validation, and other processes to detect bugs or errors and fix them appropriately.
 Let us now look at some of the aspects of software testing, defect tracking and measurement for better understanding of software quality measurement.

 Software testing is the process of evaluating the performance of the software by providing inputs and observing the outputs thereby ensuring that the application meets the technical, functional, user and business requirements as specified.
-This course on Software Testing will give you more insights into the different types of testing processes that are popularly used.
+Our courses on Software Testing will give you more insights into the different types of testing processes that are popularly used.
 Testing is part of the software development cycle and involves verification of the code, identifying defects or bugs and evaluating the different functionalities like usability, security, compatibility, performance and installation etc.

 Static Testing – The processes of reviewing, inspection, walkthroughs etc. wherein verification of the software takes place without actually running the code, is called static testing.
 Syntax, code structure, data flow etc. are checked and static analysis like mutation testing is also used to check for efficiency of the test cases.